Policy

 3.4 Worker Rights and Protections

-We uphold the following fundamental principles across our business and supply chains:
+We uphold the following fundamental principles across our business and supply chain:

-• Freedom of Association, supporting workers’ rights to unionize and collectively bargain should they choose
+Freedom of Association, supporting workers’ rights to unionize and collectively bargain.

-• Prohibition of worker-paid recruitment fees, these are always covered by the employer
+Prohibition of Worker-Paid Recruitment Fees, which are covered by the employer.

-• Prohibition of Child Labour, adhering strictly to ILO and local laws (no workers under 16; no hazardous or night work under 18).
-If under 18s are employed, young worker risk assessments must be undertaken
+Prohibition of Child Labour, adhering strictly to ILO and local laws (no worker under 16; no hazardous or night work under 18).

 3.5 Remedy and Justice

-In the event of discovering modern slavery internally or within the supply chain, we are committed to providing victims with access to remedy, compensation, and justice.
+We are committed to providing victims of modern slavery with access to remedy, compensation, and justice.
 This includes:

 4. Training and awareness